 Cherry Ingram and Japanese cherries

 In 1919, the Ingram family moved to Benenden in Kent where The Grange, a substantial Victorian house, had a large, but little developed garden.
 Perhaps in a mood of post-war renewal, Collingwood stopped work on his book on the Birds of France (only part was published, as Birds of the Riviera in 1926) and turned his talents and energies to the Grange garden.
 Two existing large and beautiful flowering cherries in the garden, together with his love of the people and culture of Japan, led him to begin a collection of Japanese cherries.
 Before long he was a world authority and came to be known throughout the gardening world as "Cherry Ingram".
-Over the next decades his contribution to the survival and popularity of Japanese cherries was immense, and in 2019 this contribution will be marked by a new book.
+Over the next decades his contribution to the survival and popularity of Japanese cherries was immense, and in 2019 this contribution is marked by a new book.

 A new book